biovcnet/bvcn-binder-checkm/README.md

 **Other CheckM options**
 CheckM has a number of options to visualize and correct bins.
 We will run and inspect some of the plotting routines
 NOTE: in the current bioconda version of CheckM (1.1.2), the tetra and GC plotting is broken.
 There is a new version (1.1.3) where this is fixed.

+We will run several other plotting commands and see what they look like:
 ```checkm nx_plot -x fna ncbi-genomes-2020-07-28/ extra_info/plots/```
 ```checkm len_hist -x fna ncbi-genomes-2020-07-28/ extra_info/plots```
 ```checkm marker_plot extra_info/checkm_lineage_wf_out/ ncbi-genomes-2020-07-28/ extra_info/plots```